Search by Keyword

 On another day off of shooting for the movie, they taped another mimed performance of “Ticket To Ride” for the British TV show “Top Of The Pops” on April 10th.
 This taping was first aired in Britain on April 15th and then on April 29th, 1965.
 Surprisingly enough, a brief 25 second portion of this taping was also included in the May 22nd, 1965 episode of the children’s sci-fi show “Dr. Who.”

-On April 11th, 1965, they performed the song at the “New Musical Express 1964-65 Annual Poll-Winners’ All-Star Concert” at the Empire Pool in Wembley.
+On April 11th, 1965, they performed the song at the “New Musical Express 64-65 Annual Poll-Winners’ All-Star Concert” at the Empire Pool in Wembley.
 This performance aired in Britain on April 18th on the show “Poll Winners Concert,” which also included the group receiving their award from Tony Bennett.
-Also on the same day (April 11th), they lip-synced the song live on the British TV show “The Eamonn Andrews Show.”
+Also on the same day (April 11th), they lip-synced the song live on the British TV show "The Eamonn Andrews Show" in Studio One of ABC's Teddington Studios.

 Their 14-day European tour, which ran from June 20th through July 3rd, featured “Ticket To Ride” among their twelve song set list.
 This tour started with two shows in Paris at the Palais des Sports, the first of which was broadcast on the French radio show “Musicorama” on June 27th and the second of which was broadcast live on a show entitled “Les Beatles.”
 The tour also went through Italy and France before ending in Barcelona, Spain.

 Even though their next single “Help!” had just been released, they still featured the song on television performances with Paul introducing the song as “the record before.”
-On August 1st, 1965, they included the song in the six-song set list on the live British variety show “Blackpool Night Out.”
+On August 1st, 1965, the group included the song in the six-song set list on the live British TV variety show “Blackpool Night Out” performed at the ABC Theatre in Blackpool.
 This footage is included in the Anthology video series and, as can be seen, they had omitted the second bridge and last verse of the song by this time.

 A nearly identical performance of this set list was taken to America on August 14th for a filmed segment to be included in the opening episode of the new Ed Sullivan Show season of 1965/66.
 The song “Ticket To Ride” was taped with a long instrumental introduction in order for profile shots of each Beatle to be shown on screen.
 This episode was broadcast in the US on September 12th, 1965.